whachoe/phpbb-radio/README.md

 *   Make sure mongodb is running and then run (this will take a LONG time): php crawler.php >list.log
 *   When the crawler is done, go check out your radio: http://your-radio-domain
+*   I use the following line in crontab on my server to refresh the list each night:
+    `* 3 * * * cd /path/to/the/source; php check_availability.php  && php crawler.php`

 ### Demo Site:
 http://radio.breakzforum.be